dbortoluzzi/ats-proto/DOCUMENTATION.md

 2. **Nginx**: using Nginx like an API gateway, it's possible to hide the docker network and the real IPs of microservices, operating like a reverse proxy and exposing only the necessary HTTP ports (:80).
 It permits also to create an authentication system in front of the microservices, using properly the `auth_pass` command in nginx.conf, without using some kind of authentication specified of a single microservice (like spring-boot-security), mixing heterogeneous microservices.

-3. **Mongodb**: now, for development purpose, the application it's using 1 only NOSQL database instance containerized, but it's possible to create multiple instances of mongodb (also in cluster), each one used by different microservices.
+3. **Mongodb**: now, for development purpose, the application is using 1 only NOSQL database instance containerized, but it's possible to create multiple instances of mongodb (also in cluster), each one used by different microservices.

 4. **Spring boot microservice**: at the moment there are two microservices *atm*, *auth*, providing respectively the *Atm Business Context* and the *Authentication Business Context* using spring-boot application, but it's possible add others, creating the backend-service and add the related configuration to `nginx.conf`